wackbyte/rust-toolchain/README.md

 # Install Rust Toolchain

-This GitHub Action installs a Rust toolchain using rustup.
+This Action installs a Rust toolchain using rustup.
 It is designed to be easy to use with good defaults.

 It is a fork of [dtolnay/rust-toolchain] with a greater focus on stability\* and ease of use at the cost of one-line usage.
-It also intends to expressly support Gitea and Forgejo Actions.
+It also intends to expressly support all of GitHub, Gitea, and Forgejo Actions.

 \*The project is currently in an unstable development phase and will remain so until the first version releases.